 Anything you share with a stranger online you’ve lost control of.
-If you send naked pictures of yourself or do embarrassing things on webcam, they could do share it anywhere, with anyone, even your family.
+If you send naked pictures of yourself or do embarrassing things on video chat, they could do share it anywhere, with anyone, even your family.
 Remember, it’s illegal to take or share ‘indecent’ images of anyone under 18, even if you’re the person in the pictures.

 Checking in and meeting up.

 Lots of popular social networks and apps enable you to share your location or chat to people in your area.
 It is never a good idea to share your location or meet up with someone you’ve only met online.
 But if you do decide to meet up, read our advice here